Children’s National doctors warn they’re seeing more children with self-harm-related injuries

 “This is not a pandemic budget,” said Mary Levy, an independent local school budget expert who has previously been hired in the city to analyze school spending.

-At a rally this month outside the superintendent’s office, a couple dozen students and advocates called for the city to remove police from schools and spend more on services such as mental health.
+At a rally this month outside the Office of the State Superintendent of Education, a couple dozen students and advocates called for the city to remove police from schools and spend more on services such as mental health.
 Students in the Black Swan Academy, an after-school program that teaches community activism, have been calling for more resources since long before the pandemic.

 It has not been easy to deliver mental health services virtually, according to Marisa Parrella, director of the school-based mental health program at Mary’s Center, a community health provider in 26 of D.C.’s traditional public and charter schools.

-Last spring and summer, many students did not have computers or Internet access, so telehealth was not really option.
+Last spring and summer, many students did not have computers or Internet access, so telehealth was not really an option.
 Mary’s Health focused on getting cash aid to their families so they could have food and essentials.

 Most families are now connected, but it is still difficult to reach students.
 Mental health workers rely on schools to talk to students.
 Students will stop by a clinician whose office door may be open or can leave class to meet with them.